maelcar/README.md/README.md

 - 🌱 I’m currently learning **NextJS, Django and Computer Science on a Open Source Curse**

-- 👨‍💻 All of my projects are available at [www.maelcar.com](www.maelcar.com)
+- 👨‍💻 Some of my projects are available at [www.maelcar.com](www.maelcar.com)

 - 💬 Ask me about **React.JS, Node.JS**